robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 private FortuneClient fortuneClient = new FortuneClient();
 ```

-And then update the button onClick listener to call instead of accessing the local fortune store.
+And then update the button onClick listener to use the web client instead of accessing the local fortune store.

 ```java
 nextFortuneButton.setOnClickListener(new View.OnClickListener() {